juji-io/docs/docs/trouble-shooting.md

 ### **Trouble Shooting**

-The Web version of Juji chatbots use [Websocket protocal](https://en.wikipedia.org/wiki/WebSocket) to enable two-way communication with Juji servers.
+The Web version of Juji chatbots use [Websocket protocol](https://en.wikipedia.org/wiki/WebSocket) to enable two-way communication with Juji servers.
 Some corporate network administrators block any network traffic that is not in regular HTTP protocol.
-So if your computer is behind a corporate firewall or is using a comany VPN, please ask your network administrator or IT manager to allow Websocket conection to `wss://juji.ai/api/v1/ws`.
+So if your computer is behind a corporate firewall or is using a company VPN, please ask your network administrator or IT manager to allow Websocket connection to `wss://juji.ai/api/v1/ws`.

 ## **My chatbot didn't wait for user responses after asking a question**